Riverdale station (Metro-North): History

 The former New York Central Railroad depot at the location burned down on the morning of June 23, 1982, after a suspicious fire, requiring two trains to bypass the station.

+In 1991 the Hudson Rail Link opened as a feeder bus service operated by Atlantic Express to connect the Riverdale neighborhood to the Metro-North station.
+The Hudson Rail Link is now operated by Consolidated Bus Transit after Atlantic Express declared bankruptcy in 2014.

+The Riverdale Waterfront Promenade was inaugurated in 2005 by mayor Michael Bloomberg, created to improve riverside access to local residents.
+Access to the park is only through the station.

 Under the 2015–2019 Metropolitan Transportation Authority Capital Plan, the station, along with four other Metro-North Railroad stations, received a complete overhaul as part of the Enhanced Station Initiative.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories, and maps.
 The renovations at Riverdale station cost $9.5 million and were completed by the end of September 2018.

 Station layout

 The station has two high-level, side platforms, each eight cars long.
-An additional track is located west of the southbound platform, but is not powered nor used.
+There are two middle tracks without platform access.
+An additional fifth track (called track 6) is located west of the southbound platform, but is not powered nor used.
 Just south of the station are switches that allow Empire Corridor trains to diverge to Pennsylvania Station via the Empire Connection and Spuyten Duyvil Bridge.

 Next to the station's southbound platform lies the Riverdale Waterfront Promenade and Fishing Access Site.
-Dedicated in 2005, by Mayor Michael Bloomberg, the park "is 20 ft wide and 600 ft long, providing benches and a place to fish or take a stroll between Metro-North train tracks and the Hudson shoreline."
+The park is 20 ft wide and 600 ft long."